 Warranties vary by manufacturer, so it is recommended that you contact your installing dealer to obtain warranty-specific details, or consult the documentation that came with your equipment.

 What is a maintenance agreement, and how do I benefit from having one?

 Maintenance agreements come in many different offerings or flavors, kind of like ice cream.
-Generally speaking though, a maintenance agreement is simply an agreement that is entered into for a sum of monies between the equipment owner and a servicing agent.
-These agreements are common in the marketplace today, and provide the equipment owner with a specific number of pre-paid maintenance inspections, over a specified period of time (generally one year).
-These agreements also provide the equipment owner with peace of mind in knowing that their equipment will be maintained at specific intervals by reliable professionals.
-These agreements provide distinct advantages to you, such as discounts for repair services, no overtime charges, priority service and special offerings, just to name a few.
+Generally speaking, a maintenance agreement is simply an agreement that is entered into for a sum of monies between the equipment owner and a servicing agent.
+These agreements are common in the marketplace today, and provide the equipment owner with a specific number of pre-paid maintenance inspections over a specified period of time (generally one year).
+These agreements also provide the equipment owner with peace-of-mind in knowing that their equipment will be maintained at specific intervals by reliable professionals.
+These agreements provide distinct advantages to you, such as discounts for repair services, no overtime charges, priority service, and special offerings, just to name a few.
 Jon Wayne Company offers Energy Saving Planned Maintenance Agreements.
 Call for full details.

 My heat pump is smoking, and looks like it is on fire.